emetha/Mr.SaltSlack/README.md

 If you run into issues, we recommend using the debug mode of the Salt master:
 `salt-master -l debug`
 This mode gives more information than simply setting the logging mode to "debug" in the master configuration file.

+You can also monitor the event bus with:
+`salt-run state.event pretty=True`